-“Dental home” is a term that has grown in popularity in the past few years.
-The American Academy of Pediatric Dentistry defines it as the place where all aspects of oral health care can be comprehensively delivered in a coordinated, family-centered way.
+You may have heard about it, but “dental home” is a term that has grown in popularity in the past few years.
+The American Academy of Pediatric Dentistry defines it as a place where qualified specialists can deliver comprehensive oral care to cover various aspects of your child’s oral health; likewise, a dental home must become a safe place for children that delivers care in a family-centered way.
 The AAPD recommends establishing a dental home no later than the child’s first birthday.

 Have you established a dental home for your children?
 If not, read on.
 Today we’re sharing 4 benefits of having a dental home.